robertrullyp/asset_management_ver3/README.md

 - Redis server

 ### Environment Variables
 Create a `.env` file in each app directory with the following keys.
+Use the provided `.env.example` as a starting point and update the values for your environment.

 #### Web app
 - `DATABASE_URL` – PostgreSQL connection string.
+Example:
+  `postgres://user:password@localhost:5432/asset_management`
+  The web server logs a detailed message and exits during startup if this variable is missing.
 - `AUTH_SECRET` – session secret for authentication.
 - `AUTH_URL` – base URL used by auth callbacks.
 - `REDIS_URL` – Redis connection string.